cliosight/Docs/Spec.md

 ### Form <a name="form"></a>
 A form is the data input method for populating tables.
 It can have multiple sub-forms.
 It supports all basic input elements of a conventional HTML5 form.
 With the 'pre' and 'post' HTML JSON tags a form can function like a web page.
 A form is complete, except for the limitation that it can have only one submit button.

-This is a list of [JSON tags](https://github.com/cliosight/Docs/blob/main/form_json_format.css) that can be used while creating a form.
+[Click here](https://github.com/cliosight/Docs/blob/main/form_json_format.css) to see all JSON tags that can be used in creating a form.

 ### Example of Forms - Meeting Scheduler Application <a name="form_example"></a>
 For an application like a meeting scheduler portal, forms can be used to add contacts, groups and meeting requests.
 Data collected can be used to [automate](#automation) tasks like sending out meeting invite/update/cancellation emails.